Shah reviews security situation, development projects in JK | Law-Order

 The group has already elected Masarat Alam Bhat, currently in jail, as its chairman.

-Shah also reviewed various development initiatives being implemented in Jammu and Kashmir, including the Rs 80,000 crore package announced by Prime Minister Narendra Modi in 2015.
+Shah also reviewed various development initiatives being implemented in Jammu and Kashmir, including the Rs 80,000 crore package announced by Prime Minister Narendra Modi in 2015, sources said.

 Shah had said in the past that all-round development and welfare of the people of the Union Territory are on top priority list of the Modi government.